Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 - Edmonton Blues Festival: late August in Hawrelak Park

-Best Things to Do in Winter in Edmonton
+Best Things to Do in Edmonton in Winter

 Even when the temperatures drop well below zero, we Edmontonians don’t shy away from outdoor activities.
-Here are some of the best winter activities in Edmonton.
+You can find even more information and ideas in my dedicated article covering things to do in winter in Edmonton.

 There are some excellent ice skating options in Edmonton, with the picks of the bunch being the skating paths at Rundle Park and Victoria Park, as well as the huge rink at Hawrelak Park.